-The purpose of this module is to develop students' competencies in the theories and principles of the research process to assist retailers in solving research problems.
+The purpose of this module is to develop students competencies in the theories and principles of the research process to assist retailers in solving research problems.
 Students practically apply the research process in a retailing context.
-Upon completion of this module, students will have an understanding of where research fits into the retailing environment and how research is used to solve problems that retailers face.

 - evaluate the role research plays in the retailing environment; - distinguish between preliminary and formal research; - assess the various research designs available and motivate how research designs are used to answer specific research questions; - distinguish between the collection and analysis of quantitative, qualitative and mixed methods research; and - apply the research process within a retail context.